yetson0/digital-cv/index.md

 `2022` *Broad Peak (2022)* movie.
 Provided aviation & helicopter consultancy to the producers of Broad Peak movie.

 `2009-2021` Successfully lead and delivered *over 100* architectural multidisciplinary projects into life, while numerous designed.
-Designed and developed network of Costa Coffee shops, Hebe and other brands.
+Designed and developed network of Costa Coffee shops, Hebe and other international brands.

 `2011` Chartered Architect, _EU Licence_